October half-term at Box Hill

 Dress in old clothes and go on an outdoor adventure - run, jump, and explore the woods.
 Fallen trees are great for balancing on and playing hide and seek.
 Pick up sticks and make a den or look out for mini beasts creeping nearby.

 Pick up our school holiday toadstool tiptoe trail from the shepherd's hut (between 10am and 3pm) in the car park to explore Box Hill and learn about the fantastic fungi that live and thrive here.
 Suitable for all ages.

 What to wear

-After a bit of rain, Box Hill can get muddy so please wear wellie boots and dress for mess.
-The bat trail takes you through the woods - after heavy rain it might be slightly harder to push a buggy.
+After a bit of rain, Box Hill can get muddy so please wear welly boots and dress for mess.
+The toadstool tiptoe takes you through the woods and the natural play trail - the path here can get muddy but is suitable for buggies.

 Borrow a tracker pack

 Head over to the shepherd's hut to borrow a free children’s tracker pack; they contain spotter sheets, pencils, binoculars and a compass to help your little ones explore the great outdoors.
 Pick up a free walks guide too, as well as a dog biscuit for your four-legged friend.